kentjordan/threads-clone-frontend/README.md

-# Threads, but a clone. 😜
+# Threads, but a clone 😜

-Just a clone of Threads of Meta.
+Threads is an online social media and social networking service operated by Meta Platforms.
+The app offers users the ability to post and share text, images, and videos, as well as interact with other users' posts through replies, reposts, and likes.
+[Wikipedia](https://en.wikipedia.org/wiki/Threads_(social_network))

 ## Tech Stack
 * Typescript